xpl0r3the4byss/homebridge-localtuya/README.md

 Open the [`config.schema.json`](./config.schema.json) file and change the following attribute:

 - `pluginAlias` - set this to match the `PLATFORM_NAME` you defined in the previous step.

+See the [Homebridge API docs](https://developers.homebridge.io/#/config-schema#default-values) for more details on the other attributes you can set in the `config.schema.json` file.

 ### Build Plugin